 A safe place for you to just relax and open up.

-Gay Men's Yoga counselling and support can involve different aspects of: guided gentle movement , guided relaxation , some meditation, soul discussion, healing , or a gentle massage.
+Gay Men's Yoga can involve different aspects of: guided gentle movement , guided relaxation , some meditation, soul discussion, healing , or a gentle massage.
 Most importantly an understanding person whom you can trust , is free from judgment and criticism.
 We create a program together that works for you.